meteoinfo/MeteoInfoDoc/examples/meteoinfolab/trajectory/hyconc_plot.rst

 HYSPLIT output concentration plot
 **********************************

-Get a HYSPLIT output concentration data file object using **addfile_hyocnc** function, and then read 2D array for filled contour plot.
+Get a HYSPLIT output concentration data file object using **addfile_hyconc** function, and then read 2D array for filled contour plot.
 Following is an example of cesium-137 simulation during 2011 Fukushima nuclear disaster.